Social care responses to self-neglect and hoarding among older people: What works in practice?

 Summary of findings

-Analysis is ongoing.
 Findings from the early phases of the project have been published in two reports and two articles (see under Outputs below).
+We are in the dissemination phase of the study.
+The final report is currently under review.

 Related work in adult safeguarding